Star Wars vacay: Top destinations to awaken your holiday force

 1. Lock in your travel insurance early.
 You might assume you only need cover once you land in your holiday destination but what happens if your airline cancels your flight?
 While they’ll reimburse you for what you paid, buying a new flight just weeks before you leave could end up costing you an arm and a leg.
 But if you are thrifty and take out travel insurance early with flight cancellation cover, this would mean you’d be reimbursed in full for this extra cost.

 2. Avoid pricey airline travel insurance.
 There’s a big difference between the cost of booking your travel insurance with an airline compared to a standalone travel insurance provider.
-In fact when a Mozo staffer recently crunched the numbers, she found the difference could be over $200 and the independent insurer even offered more coverage!
+In fact when a Mozo staffer recently crunched the numbers, she found the difference could be over $200 and the independent insurance provider even offered more coverage!
 So always do your research to find a policy that is not only affordable but provides adequate cover for your trip too.
 You can kick off your comparison here.

-3. Inform your insurer of any pre existing medical conditions.
+3. Inform your insurance provider of any pre existing medical conditions.
 If you have a medical condition and don’t let your policy provider know, it could void your cover.
 So make sure you give them a quick buzz before you take out the policy to ensure you are covered.
 Mums-to-be out there, it’s important to note that even pregnancy can be considered a pre existing condition.

 4. Check travel advisories for the country you’re visiting.
 Another thing that could void your cover is travelling to a country that has a travel warning due to events like civil unrest.
 So before you pick the destination for your 2016 travels, head to Smart Traveller to ensure it is a safe place to visit.